Electronic Communication Policy - Email Rules

 Travel and Off-Site Meeting Policy

 Travel and Off-Site Meeting Policy - Protection of data and software is often is complicated by the fact that it can be accessed from remote locations.
 As individuals travel and attend off-site meetings with other employees, contractors, suppliers and customers data and software can be compromised.
-This policy is seven (7) page in length and covers:
+This policy is sixteen pages in length (plus 4 electronic forms and 4 detail job descriptions) and covers:

 - Laptop and PDA Security